equinor/iterative_ensemble_smoother/docs/assumptions_limitations.md

 - The samples are likely ellipse-like (randomly correlated) in some direction, because there are so many directions.
 This means ESMDA favors updates in those random directions.
 - Estimating the gradient, which ESMDA implicitly does when it computes cross-covariance, becomes harder.

-Both of these is due to _spurious correlations_, which we will discuss below.
+Both of these are due to _spurious correlations_, which we will discuss below.
 In addition to this, more parameters means more chance that some of the samples from the prior distributions do not match the theoretical distributions.

 #### A high-dimensional, linear problem